microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/assignedlabel.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents a sensitivity label assigned to an Office 365 group.
 Sensitivity labels allow administrators to enforce specific group settings on a group by assigning a classification to the group (such as Confidential, Highly Confidential or General).
 Sensitivity labels are published by administrators in Microsoft 365 Security & Compliance Center as part of Microsoft Information Protection capabilities.
-For more info on Sensitivity labels check out [Sensitivity labels Overview](https://docs.microsoft.com/en-us/Office365/SecurityCompliance/sensitivity-labels).
+For more information about sensitivity labels, see [Sensitivity labels overview](https://docs.microsoft.com/en-us/Office365/SecurityCompliance/sensitivity-labels).

 ## Properties
 | Property	   | Type	|Description|